-Rebuild the Mailbox & Reindex Messages to Fix Common Problems in Mail App for OS X
+Rebuild the Mailbox & Reindex Messages to Fix Common Problems in Mail App for Mac OS X

 The Mail app bundled with Mac OS X is an excellent email client, but if you have a giant mailbox that has been in use for a long time you may encounter some peculiar problems with sluggishness, message content issues, and searching irregularities.
 Usually these issues are of distinct types; search errors where some messages don’t come up in results when you know they should, unusually slow behavior when performing mail searches, or just general mail content problems, where an opened message appears blank, incomplete, corrupt, or is otherwise displayed improperly.

-Fortunately these issues are very easy to correct thanks to a two step process of forcibly rebuilding the mailbox, and then forcibly reindexing all messages contained within the OS X Mail app.
+Fortunately these issues are very easy to correct thanks to a two step process of forcibly rebuilding the mailbox, and then forcibly reindexing all messages contained within the Mac OS Mail app.

 Before proceeding, you may wish to consider clearing out the Spam/Junk mail folders contained in Mail app to help speed up both reindexing and rebuilding.
 Such junkmail housekeeping can become automated with a simple settings adjustment as described in this collection of great tips for Mac Mail.

-Rebuilding a mailbox in Mail for OS X is very simple:
+Rebuilding a mailbox in Mail for Mac is very simple:

-- Launch Mail app and pull down the Mailbox menu, then choose “Rebuild”
+- Pull down the Mailbox menu, then choose “Rebuild”